 Should I be worried?

-Getting things right has additional important benefits, like keeping your people and assets safe so everyone can focus on achieving your goals.
+Getting the right legal compliance tools has additional important benefits, like keeping your people and assets safe so everyone can focus on achieving your goals.

 Assuming all is good, is bad